conjurdemos/Accelerator-Ansible/README.md

 The Privilege Cloud admin can use the PVWA UI to change the MySQL DBA password and once it is synced to Conjur, a script can update the root password in the MySQL container.
 The plugin & Summon demos can be rerun to show how Ansible uses the changed password.

+## Prerequisites
+ - Admin access to a NON-PRODUCTION Cyberark Identity tenant
+ - Admin access to a NON-PRODUCTION CyberArk Privilege Cloud tenant
+ - Admin access to a NON-PRODUCTION CyberArk Conjur Cloud tenant
+ - A Linux or MacOS environment with Docker or Podman installed

 ## Description of Contents
  - README.md - this file.
  - Ansible-Workflow.png - a sequence diagram graphic (see below).